 SCHEDULE your colonoscopy.
-Please call our Main office phone number at 737 356 8875 to schedule your colonoscopy if it was not scheduled for you at your clinic appointment.
+Please call our Patient Communication Center at 737-356-8875 to schedule your colonoscopy if it was not scheduled for you at your clinic appointment.
+Note: The scheduling team may also call you to schedule the procedure.

-LOCATION Your procedure will take place at one of the procedure locations listed on the last page.
+LOCATION Your colonoscopy will likely take place at one of the out patient procedure locations listed on the last page.